Eligibility (ss 7, 23, 43 Social Security Act 1991 (Cth))

-A person may be paid a Carer Payment if they exchange care, under a A written agreement between parents who are separated or divorced, covering arrangements for the care and financial support of their children, including where the children will live and who will pay for what., of two or more children each with a disability or medical condition (s 197F).
+A person may be paid a Carer Payment if they exchange care, under a parenting plan, of two or more children each with a disability or medical condition (s 197F SS Act).

 The carer and the care receiver must be Australian residents.
-Although, residency requirements may be modified by agreements with other countries (see ‘International agreements’, below).
+Although, residency requirements may be modified by agreements with other countries (see ‘International pension agreements’).

 Carer Payment claims from people who care for children with disabilities or medical conditions are assessed against the ‘Disability Care Load Assessment (Child) Determination’.
 Both the carer and a health professional who is treating the child fill-in a questionnaire, then the claim is assessed based on the child’s care needs, as reported by the carer and the professional in the questionnaire.

 To receive a Carer Payment to care for a disabled adult, the adult must be assessed under the Adult Disability Assessment Tool (ADAT).
 This assessment involves the carer and a treating health professional each filling in a questionnaire.
 Their responses are scored to determine the carer’s eligibility for the payment.